anziosystems/gator-api/Documentation/InternalDesign.md

 ![DB Tabels](Images/DBTables.PNG "DB Tables")

-# Users
+# Table - Users

 This table keeps all the information about the user.
 Id is from LSAuth and it is unique across all the tenants.
 This table is updated when user signs in.
 GitUserName, JiraUserName, and TfsUserName is updated later by individual user using the admin in GG Screen.
 After this table another call(SaveUserOrg) is made from the Passport file in BE to update **UserOrg**.
 This table Org is actually **Tenant** for the OrgType = 'org'.
 This table also keeps Git Org for the user name.
 Git Org OrgType = 'Git'.

 >OAuth token is also kept here.
 User Id is send to client as Auth Token.
 When the client calls back BE (Backend) it put this token in the header.
 BE gets the Id from the Header calls the BE to get the token and then make the calls to any of the services in BE.

-# PullRequestDetails
+# Table - PullRequestDetails

 This table is updated by GitWebhook.
 This table is also filled by at the time of hydration for the first use.

 # UI Data Flow

-There are two kind of organization is GG.
+There are two kind of organization is DS.
 One is Tenant Org e.g. AxleInfo and then there are Git Organization e.g Labshare, NCATS etc. Tenant (org) and Git Org are connected thru OrgLink Table.
 Hydration process updates this table.

 ![DB Tabels](Images/Org.PNG "USer Org")